-Having defined the continuous equations in Chap.
-2, we need now to choose a time discretization, a key feature of an ocean model as it exerts a strong influence on the structure of the computer code (i.e. on its flowchart).
+Having defined the continuous equations in chapter 1, we need now to choose a time discretization, a key feature of an ocean model as it exerts a strong influence on the structure of the computer code (i.e. on its flowchart).
 In the present chapter, we provide a general description of the NEMO time stepping strategy and the consequences for the order in which the equations are solved.

-3.1 Time stepping environment
+2.1.
+Time stepping environment